arazd/ProgressivePrompts/README.md

       |_db --> DbPedia
 ```

 **Note**: we access most of the datasets for our experiments through HuggingFace datasets, including CL datasets from Zhang et. al., 2015.
-Since only one CL datasets from Zhang et. al. is not available on HuggingFace - Amazon Reviews, we uploaded its archived train / test data ```datasets/src/data/amazon/```.
+Since only one CL datasets from Zhang et. al. is not available on HuggingFace - Amazon Reviews, we uploaded its archived train / test data to ```datasets/src/data/amazon/```.
 To access the rest of CL datasets (Yelp, Yahoo, AG, DbPedia), you can either use their HuggingFace names in our training script or download them from [http://goo.gl/JyCnZq](http://goo.gl/JyCnZq) to ```datasets/src/data/```.

 ## :wrench: Installation